GOFIRST-Robotics/Lunabotics/README.md

 ## How to Run Inside Docker Container

 <details>
-<summary>How to Run Inside the Dev Container On Windows/Mac</summary>
+<summary>How to Run Inside the Dev Container on Windows/Mac</summary>
 <br>
 Open vscode and install the "Dev Containers" extension.
 Then, with vscode open, press ctrl+shift+p to open the vscode command palette and type "Clone Repository in Container Volume".
 Select the "Dev Containers: Clone Repository in Container Volume" option, then select "Clone a repository from GitHub in a Container Volume".
 Search for and select our Lunabotics repository (the repository named "Lunabotics").
 If you are cloning the repository directly into the container volume, you do NOT need to clone the repo locally, it will be automatically cloned into the repo.
 <br><br>